Istinra/spook/README.md

 Get the triangle camera moving!

-* Move drawing code to Renderer class
+//* Move drawing code to Renderer class
+//* Swap over to GLM
 * Move out camera details into a camera class
 * Camera controller class to mutate the Camera's props